openshift/installer/Documentation/platforms/azure/README.md

 ## Customize the deployment

 Use this example to customize your cluster configuration.
-Save it as `terraform.tfvars` in the Azure platform folder.
 A few fields require special consideration:

  - **tectonic_base_domain** - domain name that is set up with in a resource group, as described in the prerequisites.
  - **tectonic_pull_secret_path** - path on disk to your downloaded pull secret.
 You can find this on your [Account dashboard][account].